What is a floodplain?

 Maintains an extensive park and greenway system in the floodplain along the Huron River, and has numerous other parks in the floodplain areas of the creeks flowing to the Huron River.

-Perseus flood mitigation through floodway structure removal, such as site that now hosts a rain garden and "fish" art installation at the corner of Kingsley and First.
+Pursues flood mitigation through floodway structure removal, such as the site that now hosts a rain garden and "fish" art installation at the corner of Kingsley and First.
 The City's Stormwater and Floodplain Programs Coordinator co-presented this City flood mitigation project at the 2016 ASFPM National Conference.

 ASFPM 2016 FINAL Presentation - 219 W. Kingsley Flood Mitigation Art.pdf

 The United States Geological Service maintains detailed records of river flow, and the City maintains five rain gauges.

-Click here to visit the Water Resources Data and Information webpage for information on the four stream gauges located in Ann Arbor.
+Visit the Water Resources Data and Information webpage for information on the four stream gauges and five rain gauges located in Ann Arbor.